Who doesn't love banana bread? It's an American classic!

 If you don't have avocado oil, you could use melted unrefined coconut oil or extra virgin olive oil.

 If you can't find teff seeds, it's fine to leave them out.
-You could substitute the same volume for shredded coconut, chopped nuts, or chocolate chips.
+You could substitute with up to a 1/3 cup shredded coconut, chopped nuts, or cacao nibs.

 Cinnamon would be a nice addition to this bread as well (approximately 1 teaspoon).